Porvenir massacre (1918): Investigations

 An investigation was launched by the Texas Rangers Command and headed by Captain William M. Hanson.
-The investigation used affidavits from several widows of the victims, all having Henry Warren as their attorney.
+The investigation used affidavits from several widows of the victims, all having Henry Warren serving as their attorney.
 Along with a statement from Warren claiming the dead were all farmers, and none bandits, the investigation concluded that Company B was to be tried for the killings.
-None of the Rangers was found guilty by a grand jury, but five were dismissed by Texas Governor William P. Hobby.
+None of the Rangers were found guilty by a grand jury, but five were dismissed by Texas Governor William P. Hobby.
 The remainder, including Captain Fox, were reassigned.
 Company B was disbanded.
-The investigation concluded that the U.S. Cavalry were not directly involved in the killings.
+The investigation concluded that the US Cavalry were not directly involved in the killings.

 The Porvenir Ranger investigation was concluded in June 1918, shortly before Texas State Representative José Tomás Canales launched a broader investigation into misconduct by the Rangers throughout Texas.
-The 1919 joint Senate-House investigation concluded that the Texas Rangers had committed many atrocities and extrajudicial killings, particularly of ethnic Mexicans.
+The 1919 joint Senate–House investigation concluded that the Texas Rangers had committed many atrocities and extrajudicial killings, particularly of ethnic Mexicans.
 The investigation estimated that from 1914 to 1919, between 300 and 5,000 ethnic Mexicans died in the violence.
 Charges were filed against many Rangers and the department was reduced in size.
 Additionally, Canales required administrative changes within the Texas Ranger Division, including much stricter recruitment criteria and higher pay for qualifying Rangers.
 The investigation largely ended the mass violence by law enforcement against Mexicans and instituted a new level of professionalism within the Rangers.

 Archaeological investigation

-In 2015 archaeological research at the site of the killings turned up bullets and casings likely to have been fired by U.S. Cavalry standard-issue weapons.
+In 2015, archaeological research at the site of the killings turned up bullets and casings likely to have been fired by US Cavalry standard-issue weapons.
 In 2002, Juan Flores identified the site where his father and 14 others were killed.
 One of the team's archaeologists, David Keller, said, "I can say with a fair degree of confidence that the artifactual distribution, the types of artifacts, all strongly conform to the hypothesis that this was the site of the Porvenir Massacre of 1918.
 The findings also strongly implicate the U.S. Cavalry."